Words by Lula Criado

 I guess I’m stubborn in that way because it’s not that obvious or easy to make what we are making.
 We need to be alert constantly and insist on doing what we are doing since sometimes even those who collaborate with us and support our work are in doubt.
 While they don’t know that, in fact, deep deep inside, we are constantly in doubt – it’s part of the DNA of being an artist.

 By working directly with biological systems and learning scientific methods of how to grow them rather than just observing, I can participate in the wonder of nature first-hand.
 By growing them myself, I participate in the process and become a partner.
 It’s almost like drawing from nature, yet here I engage with the process of the happening as it unfolds in front of me.

 Just as the wonder of painting or sculpture reveals itself to the artists, here, too, the bacteria or any other biological system I work with grows into the environment settings I introduce to it at the beginning.
 And while they struggle to survive and create, I become an apprentice, a witness, a collaborator, and a participant in the process, and through that, I became part of it.
 And it becomes part of me.

 What is your chief enemy of creativity?

-I was just joking a while ago about it with a friend, that maybe in the future people will be able to make a miniMe of themselves, to do all the sort of things they want to do and never have enough time for it all.
-It sounds megalomaniac, but with the advancement of AI and biotech – perhaps the future is closer than we realize, unless the advancement of life extension research precedes.
+I was just joking a while ago about it with a friend, that maybe in the future, people will be able to make a miniMe of themselves, to do all the sorts of things they want to do and never have enough time for it all.
+It sounds megalomaniac, but with the advancement of AI and biotech – perhaps the future is closer than we realise unless the advancement of life extension research precedes.

 You couldn’t live without…

-I guess that I can’t argue with that and if I try to minimize the n-body problem, I’ll settle on the freedom of making art, good food, music, chocolate, close family and friends.
+I guess that I can’t argue with that, and if I try to minimize the n-body problem, I’ll settle on the freedom of making art, good food, music, chocolate, and close family and friends.
 Ah!
 And the internet… Which I can no longer live without…